Liberatii/documentation/_sources/reference/supported_oracle_syntax/bulk_collect_into.rst.txt

 BULK COLLECT INTO
 =================

-To emulate ``BULK COLLECT INTO``, clause we create an aggregate function for each collection type
+To emulate the BULK COLLECT INTO clause, we create an aggregate function for each collection type.

 This is an example of creating an aggregate for associative collection type: